Oh-RAM! One and a Half Round Atomic Memory: Models and Definitions

 \ppp{Atomicity.} An implementation of a read or a write operation contains an \emph{invocation} action (such as a call to a procedure) and a \emph{response} action (such as a return from the procedure).
 An operation $\op$ is \emph{complete} in an execution $\EX$, if $\EX$ contains both the invocation and the \emph{matching} response actions for $\op$; otherwise $\op$ is \emph{incomplete}.
 An execution is \emph{well formed} if any process invokes one operation at a time.
-Finally we say that an operation $\op$ \emph{precedes} an operation $\op'$ in an execution $\EX$, denoted by $\op\bef\op'$, if the response step of $\op$ appears before the invocation step in $\op'$ in $\EX$.
+We say that an operation $\op$ \emph{precedes} an operation $\op'$ in an execution $\EX$, denoted by $\op\bef\op'$, if the response step of $\op$ appears before the invocation step in $\op'$ in $\EX$.
 Two operations are \emph{concurrent} if neither precedes the other.
-The correctness of an atomic read/write object implementation is defined in terms of the \emph{atomicity} (safety) and \emph{termination} (liveness) properties.
+The correctness of an atomic read/write object implementation is defined in terms of \emph{atomicity} (safety) and \emph{termination} (liveness) properties.
 Termination requires that any operation invoked by a correct process eventually completes.
-The atomicity property is defined following \cite{Lynch1996}.
+Atomicity is defined following \cite{Lynch1996}.
 For any execution $\EX$, if all invoked read and write operations are complete, then the operations can be partially ordered by an ordering $\prec$, so that the following properties are satisfied:

-\begin{description} \item[P1] The partial order $\prec$ is consistent with the external order of invocation and responses, that is, there do not exist operations $\op$ and $\op^{\prime}$, such that $\op$ completes before $\op^{\prime}$ starts, yet $\op^{\prime} \prec \op$. \item[P2] All write operations are totally ordered and every read operation is ordered with respect to all writes. \item[P3] Every read operation returns the value of the last write preceding it in the partial order, and any read operation ordered before all writes returns the initial value of the object. \end{description}
+\begin{description} \item[A1] The partial order $\prec$ is consistent with the external order of invocation and responses, that is, there do not exist operations $\op$ and $\op^{\prime}$, such that $\op$ completes before $\op^{\prime}$ starts, yet $\op^{\prime} \prec \op$. \item[A2] All write operations are totally ordered and every read operation is ordered with respect to all writes. \item[A3] Every read operation returns the value of the last write preceding it in the partial order, and any read operation ordered before all writes returns the initial value of the object. \end{description}

 {\mathfrak{p}}